PythooonUser/twitch-chat-bot-js/README.md

 - Easy configuration using JSON files
 - Users in chat can create custom commands
   - Using `!add` or `!remove`
-- Viewers writing their first message in current stream session are greeted
+- Viewers writing their first message in current stream session are optionally greeted with e.g.
   - Welcome to the stream, `username` HeyGuys
 - Verbose option to toggle whether chat bot can send messages to chat
 - Chat log of stream in command-line
+- Different languages

 ## Installation and Setup